There are currently 3 types of coaching accreditations available:

 Online training requisites:

-- Provide proof of the successful completion of the MA Ridernet Club Coach Sport Specific online training course
+- Provide proof of the successful completion of the Motorcycling Australia Learning Centre (MALC) Club Coach Sport Specific online training course

-- Provide proof of the successful completion of the e-Learning SportAus Community Coaching Essential skills course.
+- Provide proof of the successful completion of the e-Learning Australian Sports Commission Community Coaching Essential skills modules (Via the MALC).

-- Provide proof of the successful completion of the e-Learning Sport Integrity Australia Child Safeguarding in Sport Induction.
+- Provide proof of the successful completion of the e-Learning Sport Integrity Australia Safeguarding Children and Young People in Sport Induction (via the MALC).

 - Provide proof of the successful completion of the e-Learning Sport Integrity Australia Coaches course.